 Deb is a member of American Christian Fiction Writers and My Book Therapy.
-She has been married to her co-pastor husband, Tony, for 35+ years.
-She serves her church as an administrator, librarian, Sunday school teacher, treasurer and plays the flute as a member of the worship team.
+She has been married to her husband, Tony, for 35+ years.
+She has served her church as an administrator, librarian, Sunday school teacher, treasurer and flute player as a member of the worship team.

 My Writing Journey